finos/open-source-readiness/docs/bok/Training/Understanding-Competitive-Advantage.md

   - Other-Training
 ---

+**THIS IS A PLACEHOLDER**

-Open Source Business Models
+- Open Source Business Models
-OPen Source as Marketing
+- OPen Source as Marketing
-How to build better products with open source
+- How to build better products with open source